SCIENCE & RESEARCH

 —Franz Grillparzer

-This is the extraordinary power of film music, and it has captivated me both as a devoted listener and as a hobby composer.
+This extraordinary power of film music has captivated me for decades, both as an enthusiastic listener and as an amateur composer.

 Three generations of an aristocratic family vie for status and dominance in a grand European city.